 Enron disagrees with Dynegy that ComEd's business practice, which allows a “Firm LD” product to be designated as a type of Network Resource, is inconsistent with ComEd's OATT.
 Nor was ComEd’s OATT “relaxed.”
 (Complaint at 1.).
 First, ComEd’s business practice that Firm LD purchased power contracts satisfy the OATT’s requirement of a description is not inconsistent with the terms of the OATT.
 Therefore, there is no requirement that this element of ComEd’s business practices be filed separately at the Commission.
 (No change in operating practice that affects the reservation provisions of the OATT, per Coalition case…).

-Second, the EEI Firm LD contract meets all the requirements for a Network Resource. [[ES/Harlan/Mike]] The Firm LD contract is a commitment to purchase generation, as required by the OATT.
-Moreover, while Dynegy alleges that the EEI contract happened to be utilized in the AES and CILCO network transmission requests discussed by Dynegy, the EEI contract does not have to be used in order to purchase a Firm LD product.
-As ComEd appropriately recognizes, “an agreement that the seller must pay the buyer’s cost of replacement power upon interruption (sometimes called liquidated damages) is not considered interruptible for economic purposes because of the economic penalty associated with such interruption.”
-(Complaint at 7).
-As recognized by its name, this product is “firm,” and not an interruptible product. [[ES, Harlan/Mike—check language on the interruptible product]].
-By contrast, an interruptible product is typically specifically designated as interruptible for certain reasons (which typically would not include economic reasons).
-As ComEd appropriately recognizes, the Firm LD contract identifies the seller’s system, and is more reliable than the capacity payment contract discussed by Dynegy because the seller is obligated on a firm basis to provide the energy product from numerous generators.
-This means that the product is not interruptible – the product will be delivered to the purchaser and the seller may be subject to paying damages for the purchaser’s cost of replacement and delivery of the product.
-Moreover, such a separate capacity payment, over and above the requirement to sell “purchased power” (energy) does nothing to add to reliability or the “firmness” of the purchase power.
-A capacity payment does not ensure that a generator will actually run.
-The contract may or may not provide for a refund or decrease in the capacity payment if the generator cannot run.
-Finally, the amount of the purchased energy is listed in the contract, thus satisfying the requirements of [[add case cite to Duke.]]

-Moreover, Dynegy has provided no facts to support its statement that the network resources designated by AES and CILCO cannot be used to meet the customer’s load under the Firm LD contracts. [[Complaint at 8/10).
+Second, the EEI Firm LD contract meets all the requirements for a Network Resource. [[ES/Harlan/Mike]] Moreover, Dynegy has provided no facts to support its statement that the network resources designated by AES and CILCO cannot be used to meet the customer’s load under the Firm LD contracts. [[Complaint at 8/10).
 If there is a specific problem with one particular contract, the Commission should deal with that; however, ComEd’s valid practice should not be summarily changed for all customers.

 In the Order No. 888 NOPR, the Commission expressed a concern that because network service is billed on a load ratio share, customers would have the incentive to specify unlimited generation resources to be integrated into their load without any commensurate financial obligation.
 Thus, the original intent was to create a financial obligation.
 The Firm LD contract contains a financial obligation to purchase a certain amount of power; however, the obligation to pay for the power does not necessarily include a separate payment for “capacity.”
 The Commission did not restrict the financial obligation to a “capacity payment.”